cmgriffing/decorators-presentation/src/02-what-is-it.md

 ## Availability
 - TypeScript
-- Babel? (kind of, but not really.
-WIP)
+- Babel

 <div class="notes">

+Both TypeScript and Babel currently only support the Stage-0 version of the spec.

 - Babel Stage-2 transform is in progress.
-- Legacy transform will be Babel 7 default.
+- Legacy (stage-0) transform will be Babel 7 default.
     (mimics Babel 5 decorator behavior that is likely to change)

 The difference?